haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   * ``Simple_Barriers``

-  The Ravenscar profile also includes the following restrictions that specify that there are no semantic dependences on the corresponding predefined
+  The Ravenscar profile also includes the following restrictions that specify that there are no semantic dependencies on the corresponding predefined
   packages:

   * ``No_Dependence => Ada.Asynchronous_Task_Control``